Magyartanulas/magyartanulas.github.io/conditional_mood.md

 * The past tense conjugations of the conditional is identical to the indicative past tense conjugations + volna
 * Like what we have seen before, there are repeat appearances.
+* Sometimes you'll see repeat conjugations for different pronouns, as emboldened in the `szeret` table.

 **Some sentences**